alf45tar/PedalinoMini/README.md

 ____________|Description
 :-----------|:----------
 Mode|Select one of the following: NONE, MOMENTARY, LATCH, ANALOG, JOG WHEEL, MOMENTARY 2, MOMENTARY 3, LATCH 2, LADDER.
-Singles Press|Define a global function for the pedal when single pressed (PRESS or CLICK event).
-Global pedal function override any action and it is used in any bank of the profile.<br>Select Actions to use bank specific actions.<br>Select Disable here to disable PRESS, RELEASE and CLICK events.<br>The global function is triggered on PRESS if Double Press and Long Press are disabled here and no action exists on Double Press or Long Press, otherwise on CLICK.
+Singles Press|Select Enable/Disable here to enable/disable PRESS, RELEASE and CLICK events.<br>CLICK event is detected after a PRESS and RELEASE event.
-Double Press|Define a global function for the pedal when double pressed.
-Global pedal function override any action and it is used in any bank of the profile.<br>Select Actions to use bank specific actions.<br>Select Disable here to disable DOUBLE CLICK events.<br>If double press is enabled CLICK event is postponed until double press timeout (by default 400ms).
+Double Press|Select Enable/Disable here to enable/disable DOUBLE CLICK events.<br>If double press is enabled CLICK event is postponed until double press timeout (by default 400ms).
-Long Press|Define a global function for the pedal when keep presssed (by default 500 ms).
-Global pedal function override any action and it is used in any bank of the profile.<br>Select Disable here to disable LONG PRESS events.
+Long Press|Select Enable/Disable here to enable/disable LONG PRESS, REPEAT PRESSED and LONG RELEASE events.<br>LONG PRESS event is detected after a PRESS event with no RELEASE event within the long press timeout (by default 500ms).<br>After a LONG PRESS event a REPEAT PRESSED event is triggered every repeat press timeout (by default 500ms) until the button is keep pressed.<br>After a LONG PRESS event the RELEASE event is replaced by a LONG RELEASE event.<br>Two sequences of events are possible: PRESS and RELEASE or PRESS, LONG PRESS, REPEAT PRESS (optional) and LONG RELEASE.
 Analog Response|Mapping between analog pedal movement and response.
 Accepted values: LINEAR (as is response), LOG (great acceleration but than flat), ANTILOG (start slow with a rapid increase).
 Min|It depends of pedal mode and/or pedal function (see below).
 Max|It depends of pedal mode and/or pedal function (see below).